bombasticSlacks/Aspirant/Game/Doctor.md

 You have twice as long to perform medical skill tests on characters before it becomes impossible.

 #### Shaman
-#TODOcopy
-You can perform medicine tests without relevant tools at a -1.
-For any specific medical tests, you count as having the tools, surgery, for example.
+You count as having a [Trauma Kit](Example-Gear#Trauma%20Kit) and [Field Surgery Kit](Example-Gear#Field%20Surgery%20Kit) even if not carrying them.
+However any related medical skill tests are performed at a -2.

 #### Speculative Medicine
 At the beginning of any combat encounter, you can name a character who you think will be injured during the encounter.
 Any medical tests you make on that person during and after this combat gets a +3.
 The person you select also gets +1 to [Heroism](Stats#Heroism) for the duration of the encounter.